beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 ---

+## Author Contributions
+B.B. conceived the study, designed the methodology, performed the data analysis and machine learning, and wrote the manuscript.
+N.M., N.C.J. and C.A.G. contributed to the final manuscript text.
+All authors read and approved the final manuscript.

+## Competing Interests
+The authors declare no competing interests.

+## Data and Code Availability
+The full code for the data analysis pipeline, including all R scripts used for machine learning, validation, and figure generation, is available at [GitHub/Zenodo DOI].
+The final abstract dataset and model outputs generated during this study are available at [Zenodo/Dryad DOI].

+---

 ## Supplementary Methods

 ### 1. Data Sourcing and Deduplication
-The initial abstract corpus was generated by querying three major bibliographic databases: Web of Science (WoS), Scopus, and PubMed.
-The search string was designed to capture fungal endophyte research broadly: `( (endophyte* AND (fungus OR fungi OR fungal OR mycota)) OR "latent fung*" ... )`.
+The initial abstract corpus was generated by querying three major bibliographic databases: Web of Science (WoS), Scopus, and PubMed on 14 August, 2025.
+The search string was designed to capture fungal endophyte research broadly: `  ("fungal endophyte" OR "fungal endophytes" OR "endophytic fungus" OR "endophytic fungi" OR
+  "latent fungus" OR "latent fungi" OR "systemic fungus" OR "systemic fungi" OR "internal fungi" OR "resident fungi" OR "seed-borne fungi" OR "seed-transmitted fungi" OR "dark septate endophyte" OR "dark septate fungi" OR "DSE fungi") AND
+  (plant* OR moss* OR bryophyte* OR liverwort* OR hornwort* OR fern* OR lycophyte* OR pteridophyte* OR tree* OR shrub* OR grass* OR "graminoid*" OR herb* OR crop* OR seedling* OR sapling* OR seed* OR root* OR leaf* OR foliage OR shoot* OR stem* OR twig* OR rhizome* OR thallus OR frond* OR algae OR "green alga*" OR macroalga* OR cyanobacteria OR cyanobiont* OR photobiont* OR lichen*)`.

-This process yielded a combined dataset of 40,776 abstracts.
+This process yielded a combined dataset of 40,076 abstracts.
 This corpus was subjected to a rigorous, multi-stage deduplication pipeline:
 1. Standardization of column names (e.g., Title, Abstract, DOI) across sources.
 2. Deduplication by DOI, reducing the set to 23,321 abstracts.
 3. Deduplication by normalized abstract text, reducing the set to 23,007 abstracts.
 4. Filtering to include "Article" document types only, reducing the set to 22,587 abstracts.
-5. Final deduplication by normalized title, resulting in the 21,891 abstract corpus that was fed into the ML pipeline.
+5. Final deduplication by normalized title, resulting in the 21,891 abstract dataset that was fed into the ML pipeline.

 ### 2. ML Classification Pipeline
 The 21,891 abstracts were processed by a two-stage machine learning pipeline.
 * **Relevance Classification:** A regularized logistic regression (`glmnet`) model screened abstracts for relevance.
+An irrelevant abstract was defined as a non-primary literature article that did not discuss fungal endophytes.
+Common examples were abstracts that discussed only bacterial endophytes or review papers.
 * **Mycorrhizal Filtering:** A dedicated component filtered abstracts focusing exclusively on mycorrhizal fungi.
 This step produced the final corpus of 19,071 relevant, non-mycorrhizal-only abstracts (from 1,436 abstracts flagged as mycorrhizal-only).
 * **Presence/Absence Classification:** This corpus was classified using a custom-weighted ensemble of a `glmnet` model and a linear-kernel Support Vector Machine (`svmLinear`).
-As documented in our model testing, this ensemble allowed us to "prioritiz[e] absence detection."
+As documented in our model testing, this ensemble allowed us to prioritize absence detection.
 The final model applied a weight of 0.6 to the SVM's "Presence" prediction and 0.8 to the `glmnet` "Absence" prediction.
 All models were validated using 5-fold cross-validation.

-### 3. ML Model Confidence
+### 3. Training Data Composition
-Prediction confidence was categorized into three tiers.
-High confidence (>=0.8 probability) classifications, which represented 73% (15,633) of the 21,429 classified abstracts, were used for the primary analysis.
-Medium confidence (0.6-0.8) and low confidence (<0.6) predictions, representing 19.7% and 7.4% respectively, were flagged for review or exclusion.
+The models were trained on a manually curated dataset of 876 abstracts.
+This dataset was characterized by extreme class imbalance, with 346 "Presence" examples (39.5%) but only one genuine "Absence" example from the literature (0.11%).
+To compensate, data augmentation was used to create synthetic examples of "Both" (n=117) and "Other" (n=180) classes to help the model learn the linguistic boundaries of ambiguous, negative, and irrelevant claims.

 ### 4. Ubiquity Statement Analysis
 To quantify the nature of the "ubiquity paradigm," we ran a separate analysis to find explicit statements of ubiquity (e.g., "endophytes are ubiquitous") within the relevant literature.
 The search terms were applied to 19,447 abstracts.
 This analysis found that only 38 abstracts (0.2%) contained such a statement, confirming the paradigm functions largely as an implicit assumption in the primary literature.